knosmos/advent-2023/README.md

 ### Day 8
 1. Simulate steps from `AAA`, terminate when `ZZZ` is reached.
 2. Simulate each starting node independently (counting the number of steps taken to reach a destination node), then take the least common multiple of each node's period.
 The input is nicely constructed in such a way that this works (I'm pretty sure it would fail on a more general test case).

+### Day 9
+1. Calculate the differences as described in the problem statement.
+Then sum up the last item of each difference list.
+2. Same thing, but in reverse.

+### Day 10
+1. Run BFS starting from `S`.
+The current character in each BFS step decides the possible directions for the next step.
+2. After finding the loop, run a raycast-esque algorithm to find the number of times a ray pointing downwards hits a horizontal piece of the loop.
+There's an edge case where the ray hits the loop exactly on a vertical line of the loop: if the line ends up crossing the path of the ray (i.e. it goes from `F` to `J` or `7` to `L`, so the ray crosses a horizontal line of the loop), then we count it as a hit; otherwise we ignore it.

+### Day 11
+1. Find all the empty columns and rows.
+Then loop through the grid to find the actual position of each galaxy; to do this, we maintain two offset counters for the rows and columns, incrementing them each time we encounter an empty row or column.
+We then loop over all pairs of galaxies and sum the Manhattan distance between them.
+2. Our solution for Part 1 makes this trivial: just increase the offset counters by 999999 each time.